 We can think of limescale as the “cancer” of water heaters.
 There are numerous ways in which it can damage a system.
 One of the most common impacts is that it can slow heat transfer between different parts of the tank.
 When limescale begins to build up on parts such as the gas burner, portions of the tank can heat up to abnormal temperatures.
 This may result in a weakening of metal parts on hot water tanks over time, and of course, such a condition will dramatically reduce the lifespan of the entire heater.

 Another issue is that many portions of the system can become clogged or completely overwhelmed by these deposits.
 The exact impact will depend upon the area where the limescale occurs.
 In some cases, deposits may be able to completely cover the lower heating element on electric units.
 This causes the element to fail and will need to be replaced.
 Limescale can also clog valves and pipes–even up to the point where no hot water flows from the tank at all.
 Electronic circuits may fail while recirculation valves can become “stuck” and burn out quickly.

-Many water heaters suffer from the effects of limescale.
+Many water heaters in Saskatoon suffer from the effects of limescale.
 Some common hints that this could be an issue include:

 A reduced flow of water from the unit.

 Water that is not heated to the proper temperature.

 Noticeably higher energy bills.